mkdocs/mkdocs/docs/user-guide/configuration.md

 #### repo_url

-When set, provides a link to your github or bitbucket repository on the page.
+When set, provides a link to your GitHub or Bitbucket repository on each page.

     repo_url: https://github.com/example/repository/